-Not a few people would ask, “How often should I use a derma roller at home?”
-Some manufacturers say that you should use the derma roller as often as we want, while informing us on how to properly use it.
+A dermaroller looks difficult to use and painful, so using it carefully is essential, especially when you are using it at home.
+Not a few people would ask, “How often should I use a dermaroller at home?”
+Some manufacturers say that you should use the dermaroller as often as you want while informing us on how to use it properly.

-In theory, it is possible to use the derma roller as much as we like because there’s no surgery or any other invasive procedures to damage the layer of the skin.
+In theory, it is possible to use the dermaroller as much as we like because there’s no surgery or any other invasive procedure to damage the layer of the skin.
 But in reality, it doesn’t mean that we should use it more than what is recommended.

 There are different recommendations when it comes to the frequency of use.
-Other reasons can merely be commercial – the more often you use a derma roller, the more often you should change it.
+The main discussion of the frequency of use depends on the size of the needle on the dermaroller.
+Longer needles used for more complicated skin issues must not be used too frequently lest they cause permanent damage to the skin.
+Other reasons can merely be commercial – the more often you use a dermaroller, the more often you should change it.
+This is because it may wear out and the rolling motion does not remain smooth, risking injury to the skin.
 Too frequent use can cause more damage than benefits to the skin.

-To obtain the most effective results, you must use the derma roller in a gentle application.
-The length of the microneedles also governs on how often you should use the derma roller.
-For example, it’s safe to say that you can use your derma roller 2 to 3 times per week using needles that are 0.1 mm and smaller.
+To obtain the most effective results, you must use the dermaroller in a gentle application.
+The length of the microneedles also governs how often you should use the dermaroller.
+For example, it’s safe to say that you can use your dermaroller 2 to 3 times per week using needles that are 0.1 mm and smaller.

-But cases may differ – some people have found out that just once-a-week use of the derma roller, together with the use of a high-quality serum, is already sufficient (and even ideal).
-The use of the derma roller once a week allows you to get accustomed to the microneedles, while boosting a faster and more efficient absorption of the serum applied to your skin.
-Therefore, it is important to keep your weekly dermarolling sessions and not skip it as much as possible – that way, you will be able to get (and maintain) the results that you’ve wanted.
+But cases may differ – some people have found out that just once-a-week use of the dermaroller, together with the use of a high-quality serum, is already sufficient (and even ideal).
+The use of the dermaroller once a week allows you to get accustomed to the microneedles while boosting a faster and more efficient absorption of the serum applied to your skin.
+Therefore, it is important to keep your weekly dermarolling sessions and not skip it as much as possible.
+This way, you will be able to get (and maintain) the results that you’ve wanted.

-But if you use microneedles that measure 0.5 mm in length and above, it is not generally recommended to use than once a week or even once a month.
-But if it’s the longer needles that you’re looking for, then it’s best to have the dermarolling performed by a professional.
-For example: if you’re going to treat cellulite or stretch marks on the thicker, more sebaceous parts of your body, you should use longer needles once a week.
-For those with sensitive skin, they might only be able to use the derma roller once a month.
+However, if you use microneedles that measure 0.5 mm in length and above, it is not generally recommended to use more than once a week or even once a month.
+But if it’s the longer needles that you’re looking for, then it is best to have the dermarolling performed by a professional.
+For example, if you’re going to treat cellulite or stretch marks on the thicker, more sebaceous parts of your body, you should use longer needles once a week.
+For those with sensitive skin, they might only be able to use the dermaroller once a month.

-Below is a list of recommended number of dermarolling sessions based on microneedle length:
+Below is a list of the recommended number of dermarolling sessions based on microneedle length:

 - 1.5 mm to 2.00 mm needles and up – treatments should be performed every 6 to 8 weeks.